BRCA- associated breast cancer

 Breast cancer is a disease in which the breast cells grow and replicate abnormally forming a mass called a tumour.
 In cases of breast cancer these tumours are ‘malignant’ and can spread to other sites in the body.
 As malignant tumours grow, they replace normal healthy tissue, which can be life-threatening, although prognosis varies greatly depending upon the age of the individual, the cancer stage at time of diagnosis and breast cancer type.

 Breast cancer is very common and affects 1 in 8 women in the UK at some point during their life.
-Breast cancer is most common over the age of 50 years and the NHS National Breast Screening programme offers 3 yearly mammograms to all 50-70 year old women, with this age range extending to 47-73 in some areas.
+Breast cancer is most common over the age of 50 years and the NHS National Breast Screening programme offers 3 yearly mammograms to all 47-74 year old women.
 Men can also be affected by breast cancer, although this is rare.
 For more information on the risk of developing BRCA-associated breast cancer, see the table here.

 BRCA mutations, particularly BRCA1, are associated with a greater risk of developing ‘triple negative’ breast cancer.
 Triple negative breast cancers generally respond well to chemotherapy if treatment begins at an early stage, but leaves patients with fewer treatment options than other types of cancer.
 Triple negative breast cancers account for approximately 10-20% of all cases of breast cancer with over one third of these cases occurring in women who are carriers of a BRCA1 mutation.
 For more information on triple negative breast cancer, watch this useful video.